Felicity Huffman: Personal life

-Huffman dated actor William H. Macy on and off for 15 years before they married on September 6, 1997.
+Huffman and actor William H. Macy dated on and off for 15 years before they were married on September 6, 1997.
 They have two daughters, Sophia and Georgia.
-She has appeared on television, in movies and on stage many times with her husband.
+Huffman has appeared on television, in movies and on stage many times with her husband.
 The couple each received a star on the Hollywood Walk of Fame on March 7, 2012.

 In 2005, Huffman revealed that she had had both anorexia and bulimia in her late teens and twenties.

-Huffman is the co-author of the self-help book A Practical Handbook for the Boyfriend.
+Huffman is the co-author of the self-help book A Practical Handbook for the Boyfriend, published in November 2006.
 On March 1, 2012, Huffman launched What The Flicka, a website dedicated to women and mothers where she was a regular contributor.
-In March 2019, the website was reportedly deactivated.
+The website was reportedly deactivated in March 2019.

 Huffman is a supporter of the Democratic Party.
 In 2016, Huffman voiced support for Hillary Rodham Clinton in the 2016 U.S. presidential election.
 In 2019, Huffman donated $400 to Kamala Harris's campaign in the 2020 U.S. presidential election.

 Felicity Huffman has been a member of the Academy of Motion Picture Arts and Sciences in the Actors Branch since 2006.